tankh99/tp/docs/DeveloperGuide.md

   - Cons:
     - More complex to manage two separate files.
     - Time complexity to carry out command with appointments as it has to read the whole list of appointments.
+  - Risks:
-  - Risks: May lead to inconsistencies between the two files in regard to ids.
+    - May lead to inconsistencies between the two files in regard to ids.
   - Mitigation: Ensure that both files are updated together.

 - **Alternative 2:** Store appointments as a field in the `Patient` class.
-Hence, all appointments data will be stored in the same file as the `patientList`.
+Hence, all appointment data will be stored in the same file as the `patientList`.
   - Pros: Easier to manage a single file.
   - Cons:
     - May lead to a more complex data structure.